hhvm/xhp-lib/INTERNALS.md

 )
 ```

-These constants are currently declared in `:x:composable-element`.
+These constants are currently declared in `:x:composable_element`.